chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 ret
 ```

-If you run this program (remember the source is available on github but also can be pieced together from this book alone), it will produce this output.
+If you run the program at the top of this chapter (remember the source is available on github but also can be pieced together from this book alone), it will produce this output.

+## The Output

 ```
 This is the year I was born